v-sbradley/bacx-pr/topics/tool-get-started.md

 ### Release Plans Admin – most of these entries are Read Only
 **Release Wave** – Lists the major releases by month and year.

-**Products** – Includes BAG products, product owners, GPMs, product marketing and content owner.
+**Products** – Includes BAG products, product owners, GPMs, product, marketing and content owner.

-**Product Area (L2)** – This field allows you to group features (e.g., Attract, Onboard for Talent and Supply chain management, Financial management for F&O).
+**Product Area (L2)** – This field allows you to group features (e.g., Attract, Onboard for Talent and Supply chain management).

 **Product team** – Allows features to be tracked under individual team in a single product.